muja/unrar.rs/README.md

 }
 ```

-Run this example using: `cargo run --example basic_list`.
+Run this example: `cargo run --example basic_list`.
-Note that you have to put a `archive.rar` in this directory first.
+Note that you need to put an `archive.rar` in the directory first.
-For example, using the `rar` CLI: `rar a archive.rar .`
+For example, by using the `rar` CLI: `rar a archive.rar .`

 # Features